 Our gift vouchers are handwritten on beautiful foiled card, valid for one year and sent out the same day we receive your order.
-Please note orders received on Saturdays, Sundays or Mondays will be processed on Tuesday mornings.
+Please note orders received on Saturdays, Sundays & Mondays will be processed on Tuesday morning.

 Heat a sauté pan over medium heat, then add 1 tablespoon of oil and heat for 1 minute.
 Add the sausages and cook for 6 to 8 minutes, turning them while they brown, adjusting the heat as needed.
 Remove them from the pan and set aside on paper towels to drain.

 In a soup pot, heat the remaining ¼ cup (60 milliliters) of the oil.
 Add the garlic over medium heat.
 The temperature must be high enough to lightly cook the garlic but not so high that the garlic browns.
 Cook until aromatic, stirring occasionally, 2 to 3 minutes.

 Add the beans, stirring them into the oil and garlic.
 Season with salt and pepper, and cover the pan.
 Cook the beans, covered, for 3 minutes to infuse the flavors, and then stir in ½ cup (120 milliliters) of the stock.

 Using a slotted spoon, remove about one-third of the beans and process them through a ricer or food mill back into the pan.
 (You can alternatively squish the beans through a slotted spoon or mash them in a bowl.)
 This will thicken the soup.
 Stir in the remaining ½ cup (120 milliliters) stock, keeping the mixture simmering.
 (You might need to add a little warm water if the soup’s too thick.)
 Add the sausage and parsley, and stir to combine.
 Taste and adjust the seasoning.

 At the Shop